STEAMengineers/STEAMengineers.github.io/_pages/resources.md

 Slightly older kids can get their teeth into [Scratch](https://scratch.mit.edu/) where they can have a personal account to which to save their projects.
 These personal accounts are secure and don't allow for private contact between users.
 There are almost as many Scratch tutorials as there are stars in the sky, and kids will be surprised at what they can create.
 They can use their own digital art as backgrounds or sprites, too, so it can be perfect for kids who enjoy art.

+The same people have also come up with [MicroBlocks](https://microblocks.fun/), which is very intuitive and will have you up and running in no time.

 [MakeCode Arcade](https://arcade.makecode.com/) is a little more complicated, but also allows for more complexity.
 Kids are, again, able to run a secure account on which they can save their projects, and there are plenty of tutorials available to follow, learn from, and base future games on.

 *More traditional code* is obviously very useful, and which code you use for which project can depend on a huge number of factors.
 We have some recommendations, but there are really too many options to mention.